accolver/dead-mans-switch/README.md

 - [ ] SMS reminders
 - [ ] Security audit
 - [ ] Fix Google Auth
+- [ ] Email verification for user.meta.email_verified not being set to true.
+Also need to enable email verify with OTP.

 Reminder email needs to handle more than 50 reminders.